Corolla Fish Report

 Corolla to Nags Head Sound

 Day 1 of the beginning to the end, which is a long way off.
 Hard to get any info this early in the season, but I did dig up some info.
 The water in Corolla is still cold, and the wind is blowing today, making surf fishing difficult.
-We have heard of one stiper caught, but that really is a fluke.
+We have heard of one striper caught, but that really is a fluke.
 We are seeing slow action, but there are croakers, skate, and dogfish to be had at this time, both surf and piers.
-Most of the action is way down at Hatteras where there is a large body of warm water coming from the south and moving north, and it is coming right up the coastline and shooting off into open ocean from the Hatteras point so its going to take time for that warm water to wrap around and come back in to us but it is on the move.
+Most of the action is way down at Hatteras where there is a large body of warm water coming from the south and moving north, and it is coming right up the coastline and shooting off into open ocean from the Hatteras point.
+It's going to take time for that warm water to wrap around and come back in to us, but it is on the move.
 Remember it is still very early in the season up here.

-That's about all I have for now, and info will be hard to come by for a while I can't even get a water temp right now, but I believe we are in the upper 40s to low 50s at this time.
+That's about all I have for now, and info will be hard to come by for a while.
+I can't even get a water temp right now, but I believe we are in the upper 40s to low 50s at this time.

 OBX Bait & Tackle Corolla Outer Banks